 The combination of a safe jurisdiction and the commitment of NordVPN to protecting user privacy with no logs is what makes this service a great torrenting VPN for so many torrenters.
 In other words, it can be regarded as a good VPN for torrenting.

-It offers top-notch security features, including Double VPN, which is the process of moving user traffic through 2 distinct VPN servers – for added privacy and encryption.
+It offers top-notch security features, including Double VPN, that passes your traffic over two servers for maximum protection and privacy.

 It offers a built-in kill switch feature on Mac, Windows, iOS, and Android so that your real IP doesn’t get exposed in the case of VPN disconnection.